dinesh4524/phishnex/README.md

 ## 🌐 Live Demo

-This project is currently running in a live, sandboxed development environment.
-You can interact with all the features directly on this page without any local setup.
-For instructions on how to run it on your own machine, please refer to the `GUIDE.md` file.
+A live version of this application is available for you to interact with.
+All features are fully functional.
+For instructions on how to run the project on your own machine, please refer to the `GUIDE.md` file.